karstegg/weekly-report-generator/Weekly Report Generator.md

   * Performance metrics (e.g., weekly average availability, service compliance percentages).
   * Key breakdown lists and reasons for performance deviations.
   * Images for trend charts.
 * **Process:** The application is a persistent React web app.
-The weekly workflow involves (1) updating the `src/data/reportData.ts` file with the new week's data, (2) reviewing the slides in the live web preview, and (3) using the built-in browser print functionality to export the final report as a PDF.
+The weekly update process is managed by a coding assistant using a series of defined workflows.
+This involves (1) initializing a new weekly branch, (2) updating the `src/data/reportData.ts` file with the new week's data, (3) reviewing the slides in a live web preview, and (4) using the built-in browser print functionality to export the final report as a PDF.

 ### **2.2.
 Component-Based Template**